bogdanovich/siberite/README.md

 ## Todo

+  - close an exisitng item read and open a new one in one command GET work/close/open

+## Not supported

   - waiting a given time limit for a new item to arrive /t=<milliseconds>
-  - waiting for an item and open it GET work/t=500/open
-  - close an exisitng item read and open a new one in one command GET work/close/open